Dr Stella Oluwaseun

 Since 2010, I have been part of the teaching teams in social policy modules at the University of Nottingham which include Social Problems and Policy Responses (2010 – 2012), Policy and Social Justice (2014 – 2018), Gender, the Family and Social Policy (2015/2016 and 2017/2018) and Introducing Social Policy (2018 – 2019).
 I have also previously taught in the two international colleges in Nottingham – the University of Nottingham International College (TUNIC) and Nottingham Trent International College (NTIC).

 I held a research position in Internationalizing the Curriculum at Nottingham Trent University (NTU) from June 2016 to July 2017.
-While at NTU, I piloted a project (Global Voices in Sciences) to better integrate international students into the university and international perspectives in the teaching of Sciences, which won the UK Council for International Students Affairs (UKCISA) Highly Commended Paul Webley Award for Innovation in International Education 2017.
+While at NTU, I piloted a project (Global Voices in Sciences) to better integrate international students into the university and international perspectives in the teaching of Sciences, which was highly recommended for the UK Council for International Students Affairs (UKCISA) Paul Webley Award for Innovation in International Education 2017.

 My research interests include gender and family policy, migration and transnationalism, internationalisation and street children.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>